AmarBego/Rscoop/README.md

 ## ⚠️ Early Development Stage

 This project is still in its early stages.
 While it's packed with features, it has not yet been tested for many bugs or edge cases.
 Please use it with this in mind and feel free to report any issues you find!

-## 🚀 Installation

-1. Go to the [**Releases**](https://github.com/AmarBego/rscoop/releases) page.
-2. Download the latest `.msi` installer file.
-3. Run the installer.
-That's it!
-4. Upon installation set the PATH of scoop in the settings page (this only happens once) and restart the program, (this is going to be fixed in the next release)

 ## ❤️ Acknowledgements & Tech Stack